 Similarities Between Thai And Chinese Cuisine

 For starters, Thai and Chinese often pair dishes with either noodles or rice.
+The Chinese boast a wide range of noodle types for this purpose.
 That is one of the rarities that these two cuisines share.

 Another thing to note is both countries have regional condiments and ingredients which create distinct flavors for those areas.